Vettai: Filming

 Originally planned to commence in September 2010, the filming was postponed several times either due to pending pre-production works and unavailability of the artists.
 After Arya had finished shooting and dubbing for Avan Ivan, the first schedule was planned to begin on 2 March, which however, was also cancelled as Dhayanidhi wanted the filming to be pushed by another two months, which supposedly was the reason for Linguswamy's decision to produce the film himself.
 Shooting eventually started on 16 March 2011 in Karaikudi, with Madhavan, Arya, Sameera Reddy and Amala Paul participating.
 A song "Dumma Dumma Dummaa", choreographed by Brindha, was shot first, with nearly 2000 people being part of the shoot along with the four lead actors.
 A fight sequence, involving Arya and Madhavan, was shot in the Pondicherry University sports complex on 24 April.
 In June 2011, other key action sequences were filmed at Madurai, Thoothukudi, Thanjavur and Aruppukottai.
 The introduction song of the film was also shot in Thanjavur.
 Some action sequences were shot in Madanapalle, a town located in the Chittoor district, Andhra Pradesh, while the climax was shot at Binny Mills in Chennai under the supervision of stunt director Silva.
 Principal Photography was "Wrap (filmmaking) on October 2011.

 Soundtrack

 Following successful collaborations with director Linguswamy in Sandakozhi (2005) and Paiyaa (2010), Yuvan Shankar Raja was signed up to produce the film score and soundtrack for Vettai as well.
-In November 2010, the duo along with lyricist Na.
-Muthukumar left for Malaysia to compose the first tunes.
-The soundtrack album was launched on 28 December 2011 at the Anna Centenary Auditorium in Kotturpuram, Chennai, with several lead actors and directors from the Tamil film industry attending the event.
-Six days prior to the soundtrack release, on 22 December 2011, the song "Pappappa" was launched as a single track at the studios of Radio Mirchi, with a making-of video of the recording being simultaneously uploaded on YouTube.
-The song, which was sung by Yuvan Shankar Raja himself along with Renu Kannan, a finalist of the second season of the reality-based singing competition Airtel Super Singer, quickly gained attention and became very popular.
+The album featured five songs with lyrics written by Na.
+Muthukumar.
+The soundtrack album was launched on 16 December 2011 at the Anna Centenary Auditorium in Kotturpuram, Chennai, with several lead actors and directors from the Tamil film industry attending the event.
+Four days prior to the soundtrack release, on 12 December 2011, the song "Pappappa" was launched as a single track.

-Track listing

-Reception

-Behindwoods said "Vettai has some peppy likeable soundtracks to its credits.
-Even if it’s not Yuvan's best, Vettai packages all genres of folksy music well.
-With songs like 'Pappa Pappa' and the romantic 'Kattipudi', the album is all set to turn out to be a commercial winner".